ttkaralis/metabofon/README.md

 # **How to cite us**

-If you found these models usefull and you used them please cite our paper:
+If you found these models useful and you used them please cite our paper: